baumanab/Udacity_MachineLearningEngineer_ND/projects/capstone/WestNilePrediction_report.md

 > Submissions are evaluated on area under the ROC curve between the predicted probability that West Nile Virus is present and the observed outcomes.

-A receiver operating characteristic (ROC) curve is well explained [here](http://www.dataschool.io/roc-curves-and-auc-explained/).
-Essentially it is a plot of True positives as a function of false positives where each point on the curve is a (x, y) is the (tru pos, false pos) at any given probability cutoff threshold.
-That is the threshold in a binary classification where we label a data instance as one class or another.
-By integrating the area under the curve (AUC) we have a single number by which we cna compare models.
-The larger the AUC the better or model is at discriminating between classes.

 #### Process and Submission